-To operate the cockpit shower, the freshwater switch located on the helm switch panel must be in the "on" position.
-Open the lid and pull the shower wand out from the recessed deck fitting.
+To operate the cockpit shower, the freshwater switch located on the helm switch panel must be in the on position.
+Open the cover and pull the shower wand from the recessed deck fitting.
 Depress the button on the back of the wand to spray water.
-To reinstall the shower wand, gently feed the hose down through the deck and replace the lid on the deck fitting.
+To reinstall the shower wand, gently feed the hose down through the deck and replace the cover on the fitting.